Allen0307/AdapterBias/README.md

 After you run the training, you can automatically get the prediction file in <output_path>/result/.
 Also, the saved model is in <output_path>/model/.

-After you run all nine tasks of GLUE, you can sumbit the prediction files to the [website](https://gluebenchmark.com/).
+Running all nine tasks of GLUE benchmark, you can sumbit the prediction files to the [website](https://gluebenchmark.com/).